skooter500/GE1-2022-2023/assignmentreadme.md

 # What I am most proud of in the assignment

 What I am most proud of in the assignment was using ProBuilder for the first time to construct the giant head GameObjects, which was not an easy task to accomplish.
-In fact, another thing I am proud of was how the
+In fact, another thing I am proud of was how the dialogue turned out, as it came out as smooth and unique, font-wise, as it is supposed to be.
+It could have been more impressive, if I was able to animate the mouths of the heads more like actual human mouths, only to find it proved impossible.

 # What I learned

 I learned how to use ProBuilder to construct my own GameObjects like the giant floating heads, one piece at a time.
 I also added ProGrids to ensure that the ProBuilder shape I create is constructed more smoothly.
-I have also learned how to use LeanTween to make transitions for the dialogue from each head.
+I have also learned how to create dialogue and use LeanTween to make transitions for the dialogue from each head.

 # Proposal submitted earlier can go here: